sfkonrad/M12_Challenge_Submission/README.md

 >> Q4.
 Answer the following question: How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?
+**Answer:**

+`1` Classification
+> - The Original Model correctly identifies the `1` Class with only 85% `pre` and 91% `rec`
+> - The model incorrectly classified 10-15% of the '1' Class predictions
+> - Which is critical for us to model correctly in the context of this RA.

+`0` Classification
+> - The Original Model correctly identifies the `0` Class with 100% `pre` and 99% `rec`
+> - The model correctly classified effectively 100% of the '0' Class predictions
+> - Which doesn't matter much to us in the context of this RA.